Table of Contents

 - To position Egyptian raqs sharqi (as a form of transcultural dance) within culture and society.
 I will achieve this objective by reviewing literature from the areas of dance studies and sociology.

 - To gain a deeper understanding of Egyptian raqs sharqi by analysing videos of this dance form.
 This will enable me to trace a history of Egyptian raqs sharqi, identify its movements and evaluate what consolidated tradition exists, which can be considered a cultural asset.

-In order to do this, I will interview experienced practitioners from across the world and I will analyse texts (including books, documentaries on DVD, blogs, websites and online discussions from forums and social media).
+In order to do this, I will interview experienced practitioners from across the world and I will analyze texts (including books, documentaries on DVD, blogs, websites, and online discussions from forums and social media).

 1 – Raqs means ‘dance’ and sharqi ‘of the east’.
 According to the American dancer Morocco (Varga Dinicu, 2013, p.
 14), Egyptians started calling their dance oriental, in the early 20th century, to distinguish it from European and American dances.

 2 – In the introduction, I will explain in more detail what genres belly dance includes.
 These are many and diverse, including Turkish (oryantal dans), Lebanese, American tribal.